BBL (Hons) (NFQ Level 8)

 International Study Opportunities

-BBL students can apply to spend a semester of third year on exchange in overseas universities including:
+BBL students can apply to spend a trimester of third year on exchange in overseas universities including:

 “Choosing a course with such variety is something I do not regret.
 Years of studying both subjects has allowed me to explore fascinating cultural, economic, legal and political areas in an Irish context as well as globally.
 You learn to have an analytical mind along with creative prose.
 Since first year I have been a proud member of the Boat Club.
 Despite my commitment to rowing, I have enjoyed balancing it alongside my academic interests with no difficulty.
 The people you meet and experiences you have are the true memories you will cherish but it is of great value to leave with a degree in something you enjoy.
 For me that is Business and Law.”